Clinical Professor of Law

 Duke University School of Law

-Nowlin earned her B.A. with Highest Honors from the University of Florida, where she was also inducted into Florida Blue Key and Phi Beta Kappa.
-She earned a dual J.D./M.A. from Duke Law School and the School of the Environment in 1992.
+Nowlin earned her B.A. from the University of Florida and a dual J.D./M.A. from Duke Law School and the School of the Environment.
 While at Duke, she was on the founding committee and served as editor-in-chief of the Duke Environmental Law and Policy Forum.